 Hendricks has huge power in his hands and if he clips Kampmann it may be sleep time for the Dutchman.
 With his recent performances Kampmann has set himself up for a title shot, but he needs to improve his game plan in order to reach the top of the division.

-Topics: Martin Kampmann
+Tags: Martin Kampmann